1ber/muriki/README.md

 pip install muriki

-Check muriki_test1.py for an use example
+Check tutorial directory for use examples